notdodo/erfiume_bot/README.md

 - `/info`
 - `/stazioni`
 - `/<station_name>` where `<station_name>` is one the station reported on [Livello Idrometrico](https://allertameteo.regione.emilia-romagna.it/livello-idrometrico)
+- `/avvisami <station_name> <threshold>`
+- `/lista_avvisi`
+- `/rimuovi_avviso`

 ## Architecture

 The bot consists of two main components:

 1. **User interaction**: the code in `./app/bot` is triggered by a Telegram webhook that starts an AWS Lambda function when a user interacts with the bot.
 2. **Stations data update**: the code in `./app/fetcher` runs on a Lambda function via an EventBridge scheduler, updating the data from the stations.
-This data is then used by the bot to answer to messages.
+This data is then used by the bot to answer to messages or to trigger alert notifications.

 ![](./assets/erfiume.png)